Berichte 2020

 Current Notes from Namibia 20 June 2020

-Walvis Bay wieder zurück in Phase 1
+Walvis Bay back in Phase 1

 Police send hungry people home